EMP White LogoErin Morrison Photography Logo

 2. Local Love

-One of the best ways to reduce your carbon footprint is to hold the wedding locally.
 Alternatively, you can stage it wherever most of your guests live.
 Save fuel and stress by staying close to home.
-Double down on environmentalism by hiring local vendors to cater to your party.
+Encourage guests to use public transportation, carpool, or walk to the venue.

 3. Responsible Registry